-A separate section of the Work Plan must be submitted with the application.
-This separate section must address the following components:
+A separate section of the Work Plan must be submitted with the application addressing the following components:

 - 1. Goal: Indicate general intention for your program.
-Your goal should coincide with your administrative core unit activities and direct service narrative. - 2.
+Your goal should coincide with your Administrative Core Unit activities and Direct Service narrative. - 2.
 Objective(s): Indicate what you hope to accomplish with the activity or activities. - 3.
-Measure of Success: (a) Indicate the measure or tool you will use; and (b) based on that measure, indicate the benchmark by which you will determine whether you have successfully achieved the objective. - 4.
-Activities: Indicate what you will be doing, what activities will occur. - 5.
+Activities: Indicate the planned activities that support your Goals and Objectives. - 4.
+Timetable: Indicate the month(s) the activities will take place. - 5.
+Measure of Success: (a) Indicate the measure or tool you will use; and (b) based on that measure, indicate the benchmark by which you will determine whether you have successfully achieved the objective. - 6.
+Population to be served: Indicate how many children you expect to serve, the age range and whether you are targeting a particular group of children. - 7.
 Staff Assigned: Indicate the number of staff involved and their positions (example; outreach workers, tutors and counselors).
-Do not give names, just positions/job titles. - 6.
-Timetable: Indicate the month(s) the activities will take place. - 7.
-Population to be served: Indicate how many children you expect to serve, the age range and whether you are targeting a particular group of children.
+Do not give names, just positions/job titles.

-G. Grant and Local Match Budget.
+G. Grant and Local Match Budget